thecmdrunner/windows-9.5/README.md

 ### 4. Now boot into Linux (Live USB works fine too).
 Linux Mint/Pop OS/Ubuntu recommended.

-> **NOTE: You must shutdown Windows by typing `shutdown /s /f /t 0` in Powershell/CMD to avoid Dirty NTFS Drive partition.**
+> **NOTE: You must shutdown Windows by typing `shutdown /s /f /t 0` in Powershell/CMD instead of Shutting Down normally, to avoid Dirty NTFS Drive Problems.**
 - Open up a terminal in the Windows Partition.
 - Run `amelioration-second.sh` with root privileges and hit enter a bunch of times when asked a question, to go with the ideal default options.